-The vivarium should have a temperature gradient.
+The Gargoyle Gecko vivarium should have a temperature gradient.
 This means one side should be warm, whilst the other is cool.
-The appropriate tank temperature should be between 77 and 84°F during the day.
+The appropriate tank temperature should be 77–84°F during the day.
 In the evenings, lower the temperature to about 68–77°F. The primary source of heat can be basking lights and ceramic heating lights.

-Gargoyle geckos require a basking spot with a temperature of 75°F. You can make one by placing a heat mat outside one of the side panels of the tank if the heat mat can produce light, no need to turn it off at night.
+Gargoyle Geckos need a basking spot with a temperature of 75°F. You can make one by placing a heat mat outside one of the side panels of the tank.
+If the heat mat can produce light, there’s no need to turn it off at night.